pvergnory/chess/README.md

 ## Using GUI-less engine chessx (linux) or chessx.exe (Windows)

-Appart from the resources grouped in the 'resources' folder, the GUI-less engine does not need any additional file.
+The GUI-less engine does not need any additional file.
+It is totally standalone.

 Start XBOARD under linux (or WINBOARD under Windows).
 Via the GUI, add the engine and its path in the list of engines (to be done once only).
 Select the engine and play !